-I was an Alpha Tester on the Advanced Spanish-to-English translation course while Gwenydd Jones was developing it, in 2014.
-I did it to help me prepare for the 2015 Diploma in Translation exam offered by the Chartered Institute of Linguists.
-Part of my brief as an Alpha Tester was to report back on how I found the course and whether I would recommend it to other translators.
+In 2014, I was an Alpha Tester on the Advanced Spanish-to-English Translation Course with DipTrans Preparation while Gwenydd Jones was developing it.
+I did it to help me prepare for the Diploma in Translation exam offered by the Chartered Institute of Linguists.
+Part of my brief was to report back on how I found the course and whether I would recommend it to other translators.

 Why did I choose this Advanced Spanish-to-English translation course?

 This advanced Spanish-to-English translation course is designed for someone like me.
-Someone who has a high level of Spanish and some experience of translating.
-Someone who wants a recognised translation qualification, without doing an MA.
+That is, a linguist with a high level of Spanish and some experience of translating.
+Someone who wants a recognised translation qualification, without doing an MA in translation studies.

 It’s more comprehensive than other advanced Spanish-to-English translation courses on the market.
-I’d done courses before, but they were all very much of a muchness.
-Other courses tend to offer some information about translating to read (which you could find yourself easily enough) and then provide you with around six texts to translate and have marked, with a limited amount of feedback.
+I’ve done courses before, but they are all very much of a muchness.
+Other courses tend to offer some information about translating to read (which you could find yourself easily enough).
+They then provide you with around six texts to translate and have marked, with a limited amount of feedback.
 The Translator’s Studio course comprises 10 modules.
 Each includes a translation assignment, a practice translation, a manual discussing aspects of translation theory and an optional task.
 There is also the possibility of discussing aspects of the course or the tasks in the private Facebook group.

 Didactic element of learning how to translate